 Her gaze lifted to Vittoria.

-Some of the fear left her.
+And some of the fear left her.

 “He kept it?” she whispered.